 Welcome to logic.rforge

-This is the personal academic homepage of Dr. Roland Poellinger, research fellow at the Munich Center for Mathematical Philosophy (MCMP/LMU) and regular faculty member of the Doctoral School of Philosophy at the University of Pécs, Hungary (PTE).
+This is the personal academic homepage of Dr. Roland Poellinger, research fellow at the Munich Center for Mathematical Philosophy (MCMP/LMU), regular faculty member of the Doctoral School of Philosophy at the University of Pécs, Hungary (PTE), and one of the principal investigators of Exploring Quantum Matter (ExQM), joint PhD school of LMU Munich, TU Munich, and the Max Planck Institute of Quantum Optics in the Elite Network of Bavaria (ENB).
 His main research interests center around algorithmic methods in logic, causal modeling, and probabilistic reasoning in Bayesian networks.
 He is exploring ways of communicating science across audiences to shape new channels for mathematical philosophy.
-In 2013/14 he is teaching philosophy of science at Johannes Gutenberg-Universität Mainz, formal theories of causation as well as foundations of Artificial Intelligence at the University of Pécs in Hungary, and topics from philosophy and robotics at Venice International University.
+In 2015 he is teaching topics from the philosophy and logic of conditionals at the University of Pécs in Hungary.
 [More in About]

 Recording of "The Mind-Brain Entanglement" on iTunes